 While this size disparity poses a significant risk of personal injury to occupants of the other vehicle in a trucking accident, there are many other factors that make tractor-trailers extremely dangerous.
 Collisions involving a large truck do not amount to just a car accident involving a large vehicle.
 Tractor-trailer accidents pose unique issues and challenges for injuries victims.

 Fatal Truck Accident Lawyers Serving Boca Raton

 Because trucking accidents tend to involve severe injuries and fatalities to occupants of the other vehicle, injury victims need an experienced and dedicated tractor-trailer accident lawyer to handle the unique issues associated with trucking litigation.
 At Shiner Law Group, we have obtained substantial recoveries for victims of semi-truck accidents.
-David I. Shiver has developed a reputation for effective representation of his clients and a commitment to providing exemplary customer service.
-The Shriver Law Group has over 15 years of experience during which our law firm has garnered many accolades and awards that include:
+David I. Shiver has developed a reputation for the effective representation of his clients and a commitment to providing exemplary customer service.

 Boca Raton Fatalities Rising in Truck Accidents